abobakrahmed/calculator-siemens/HARWRLS-231 Assessment.md

 ## **a.
 Version Control & Sync (GitLab/GitHub)**

 All changes to the React UI library will be managed using Git.
 The tools developers will be able to pull the latest version automatically from the repository.
 1\.
-GitLab or GitHub: Used for source code management.
+GitHub: Used for source code management.
 \- Create branches for feature updates.
 \- Use Merge Requests/PRs to review changes.